ricsanfre/pi-cluster/docs/_posts/2023-06-24-announcing-release-1.7.md

 ArgoCD packaged application has been created to deploy system-upgrade-controller app and to generate upgrade plans.
 Just modifiying a couple of files in the github repository, K3s can be upgraded automatically.

-## New Kuberentes S3 Storage service based on Minio
+## New Kubernetes S3 Storage service based on Minio

-Deploy Minio as Kuberentes service, so it can be used as common long-term backend for Grafana's observability stack (Loki, Tempo and in the future Mimir).
+Deploy Minio as Kubernetes service, so it can be used as common long-term backend for Grafana's observability stack (Loki, Tempo and in the future Mimir).
 Previous Minio service, cluster external service, is maintained only as backend of the backup solution and it has been redeployed as a cluster offsite service, running in OCI (Oracle Cloud Infrastructure)

 Implementation details: